Is cell segregation like oil and water: asymptotic versus transitory regime

 In conclusion, we observe that two fundamentally different models both match the experimental segregation indices on the limited time span, see \figref{main_Florian_paper_plot_1_4_1} and \figref{main_Florian_paper_plot_1_4_2}.
-Since the segregation indices are not sufficient to distinguish between both models with respect to the experimental observations, we additionally compare the distribution of cluster sizes, the morphology of the clusters, and the average cluster diameter at two different levels of segregation qualitatively, see \figref{main_Florian_paper_plot_1_4_3}: In all three cases, the cell type that is less abundant, here PFK shown in red, forms clusters surrounded by a single contiguous domain of the more abundant cell type, here EPC shown in green.
+Since the segregation indices are not sufficient to distinguish between both models with respect to the experimental observations, we additionally compare the distribution of cluster sizes $\rho$, the morphology of the clusters, and the average cluster diameter at two different levels of segregation qualitatively, see \figref{main_Florian_paper_plot_1_4_3}: In all three cases, the CA, the CH model and the experiment, the cell type that is less abundant, here PFK shown in red, forms clusters surrounded by a single contiguous domain of the more abundant cell type, here EPC shown in green.
 The Cahn-Hilliard model results in a rather narrow distribution of cluster sizes while clusters form circular shapes or slightly elongated bulges, see \figref{main_Florian_paper_plot_1_4_3}~E) and F).
 In contrast, the cells in the experiment of Méhes et al.~\cite{MehMonNemVic2012} display a wider distribution of cluster sizes with different shapes of clusters, see \figref{main_Florian_paper_plot_1_4_3}~C) and D).
 Interestingly, the configurations of the cellular automaton exhibit features very similar to the experiment, see \figref{main_Florian_paper_plot_1_4_3}~A) and B).
-Note, that we extracted the images for the experiment from Video S5 in Méhes et al.~\cite{MehMonNemVic2012} according to the time points, which are coarsely labeled in the video.
-Thus, the images may not exactly represent the chosen segregation indices.

-For the Cahn-Hilliard model, we find that the average cluster diameter is inverse-proportional to the segregation indices (not shown), which is expected for narrow cell size distribution, see Materials and Methods.
-For the cellular automaton, the average cluster diameter displays a slightly steeper slope as predicted by the inverse of the segregation indices (not shown), but still close to $\sim t^{1/3}$.
-In contrast, Méhes et al.~\cite{MehMonNemVic2012} measured an algebraic increase of their average cluster size with an exponent close to $0.74$ instead of the suggested value of $1/3$, which means that their average cluster size is not inverse-proportional to their segregation indices.
-They suspect that this is a consequence of collective motion, meaning that collective motion contributes to wider distribution of cluster size.